Alistair Iain Paterson: Musical career

 Paterson studied on the BA Honours Scottish Music programme at the Royal Conservatoire of Scotland and graduated in 2013.
 He is most well known for playing the piano and the harmonium.
 He is also a piper and previously played with Johnstone Pipe Band.
 In 2014 he was a finalist in the BBC Scotland Young Traditional Musician of the Year competition.
 In 2016 he became a member of staff within the traditional music department of the Royal Conservatoire of Scotland.
 Since November 2014, Paterson has been involved in a number of Live Music Now (Scotland) projects alongside Gaelic singer Ainsley Hamill and fellow members of Barluath.
 In January 2018, Paterson was a member of the house band for "Òrain nan Gàidheal: Songs of the Gael" as part of Celtic Connections.
 This televised concert featured a variety of contemporary Gaelic singers accompanied by the BBC Scottish Symphony Orchestra.

 Barluath

 Paterson is a founding member of Scottish folk band Barluath.
 Barluath showcase both the traditional and contemporary music of Scotland, Ireland and America.
 The band is formed of four main members, all graduates of the Royal Conservatoire of Scotland.
 Paterson on piano, harmonium and backing vocals, Ainsley Hamill on lead vocals and step-dance, Eddie Seaman on whistle and highland and border bagpipes, and Eilidh Firth on fiddle and backing vocals.

 Skipinnish

-In 2017, Paterson joined the Scottish band Skipinnish as their keyboard player.
+In 2017, Paterson began working with the Scottish band Skipinnish as their regular touring keyboard player before his departure in 2025.